denisidoro/navi/docs/contributions/code/README.md

    > without having to open an issue beforehand, although it is recommended to not do so.

-   We ask you to wait before working on a PR as the way you see a feature and its implementation might not be similar on how a maintainer or Navi sees it.
+   We ask you to wait before working on a PR as the way you see a feature and its implementation might not be similar on how a maintainer of Navi sees it.

    This will save you and the maintainers time.